 In Jakarta, Yello Hotel Harmoni is perfect and cheap to spend the night coming or going to the airport.

-For Bromo and Ijen volcanoes, it’s much likely that agencies organizing your trip will suggest you a homestay as well, the choice is little and modest.
+For Bromo and Ijen volcanoes, it’s much likely that agencies organizing your trip will suggest you a homestay as well, you can check here and see the choice is little and modest.

 WEATHER – WHEN TO GO TO JAVA?